adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 There is one very important thing you must know however.
 As mentioned previously with full disk encryption the boot partition, or MBR is not encrypted.
-This means that if a malicious user was to have physical access to your computer, malicious code--like a key-logger-- could be installed on you boot partition.
+This means that if a malicious user was to have physical access to your computer, malicious code--like a [keylogger](https://en.wikipedia.org/wiki/Keystroke_logging)-- could be installed on you [boot partition](https://en.wikipedia.org/wiki/System_partition_and_boot_partition).
 It only takes a few seconds for a USB to be inserted into your laptop and a virus uploaded.
 It does not matter if your computer is running or powered down, It is still just as vulnerable.
 You are given some protection is you have a bios password